richselby7878/xm-labs-servicenow-get-changes/README.md

 </kbd>

 2. Click the _Open Workflow_ button.
 You are now in the demo workflow, *SN Get Changes*.
 You will see just a single form also called *SN Get Changes*.
 If other users are allowed to test the step via the kicker form, you will need to set Sender Permissions.
 To do this, click the left most button (says Web UI, Mobile) and then Sender Permissions.
 Add any other users or roles as appropriate.
 N.B.
-This permnission is just to use the form to lauch the step.
-It's not use / edit permission for the custom steps themselves.
+This permission is just to use the form to lauch the step.
+It is _not_ use / edit permission for the custom steps themselves.

 <kbd>
   <img src="/media/sender_permissions.png" width="300">